Suor/funcy/README.rst

 A collection of fancy functional tools.
 Manipulate your functions and data with ease.

-Inspired by my own abstractions and clojure standard library.
+Inspired by clojure, underscore and my own abstractions.
+Keep reading to get an overview or `read the docs <http://funcy.readthedocs.org/>`_ (not complete yet).

 Installation